In this article

 - Ample storage of cleaning chemicals, disinfectants and other chemicals.

-Chemical storage should follow COSHH guidelines; find out more about COSHH here.
+Chemical storage should follow COSHH guidelines; you can find out about what COSHH is in our knowledge base.

 Adhering to the appropriate health and safety procedures is vital for all takeaway businesses.
 This is because accidents, food poisoning, or a failed inspection could result in hefty fines, closures, and even fatalities.